geotools/geotools/docs/user/library/jts/geometry.rst

 .. image:: /images/geometry_curve.gif

 Sometimes you need to generate a smooth curve that is guaranteed to pass through a specified set of points.
 The tried and true approach here is to use a spline function.
-This generates a set of polynomial (cubic) curves, each of which fits a part of the data and joins smoothly to its neighbouring curves.
+This generates a set of polynomial (cubic) curves, each of which fits a part of the data and joins smoothly to its neighboring curves.

 Splines::